ucsb-ds/pl-dev-team/topics/custom_docker_image/index.md

 ---
-title: Custom Docker Image
-nav_order: 1
+parent: Topics
 layout: default
+title: "Custom Docker Image"
+description:  "When you need additional Python modules"
 ---

 # Custom Docker Images for PrairieLearn Grading

 This page documents how to create and use custom Docker images for grading Python-based PrairieLearn questions using the PrairieLearn repository — with support for libraries like [`datascience`](https://www.data8.org), used in CMPSC 5A/5B.

----

 ## Why Use a Custom Docker Image?